-The current version of petSD+ has a contrast
+Version 1 of petSD+ had a contrast

 adjustment pot, but the display brightness level

-is fixed by the value of resistor R2.
+was fixed by the value of resistor R2.
 The fixed

 level of brightness for the majority of users,

-different value by the end user - subject to the
+value by the end user.

 For more detail, see the